cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-what-not-to-build-with-ai-this-days.md

 ---
 layout: post
-title: What NOT to Build With AI These Days
+title: What Not to Build With AI These Days
 subtitle: What works, what doesn't, and why
 tags: ai
 description: |